ora-io/awesome-ora/README.md

 # ⃝ Awesome ORA

 ## 🌍 Overview
-ORA is Ethereum's Trustless AI that enables AI on the blockchain.
+ORA is World Intelligence protocol that connects AI and crypto.

 This list focuses on the work related to the ORA ecosystem.